HiIAmTzeKean/SC2079-MDP-Group-21/api/README.md

 Image recognition files will be stored in `/api/image_rec_files`.
-`/api/image_rec_files/uploads/`: contains the images sent in the POST request to the `/image` API endpoint `/api/image_rec_files/output/`: contains the processed images with bounding boxes
+`/api/image_rec_files/uploads/`: contains the images sent in the POST request to the `/image` API endpoint `/api/image_rec_files/output/fullsize`: contains the full-size processed images with bounding boxes `/api/image_rec_files/output/`: contains the resized processed images with bounding boxes and output concatenated image